-There has been a great deal of attention paid lately to Columbia’s invitation to have Ahmadinejad participate in a Q&A session with faculty and students on Monday in an event sponsored by the university’s School of International and Public Affairs (SIPA).
+There has been a great deal of attention paid lately to Columbia’s invitation to have Mahmoud Ahmadinejad, President of Iran, participate in a Q&A session with faculty and students on Monday in an event sponsored by the university’s School of International and Public Affairs (SIPA).

 John Coatsworth, dean of the school, released the following statement about the event and the school’s decision to not rescind the invitation:

 “Opportunities to hear, challenge and learn from controversial speakers of different views are central to the education and training of students for citizenship in a shrinking and still dangerous world.
 This is especially true for SIPA students, many of whose careers will require them to confront human rights and security issues throughout the globe.”

 Later, in a television interview, Coatsworth explained that if Hitler were alive the school would have no problem inviting him to participate in the same type of event.
 As much as I am open to exploring different ideas, I am concerned, yet also conflicted over the school’s stand in this situation.